doctormo/GimpPs/README.md

 	cd %USERPROFILE%
 	ren .gimp-2.8 .gimp-2.8.backup
 	git clone --depth=1 https://github.com/doctormo/GimpPs.git .gimp-2.8
-People generally get biased in the discussion of GIMP Vs Photoshop but they don't know how powerful GIMP really is.You can do all the effects of you use GIMP Wisely.
+People generally get biased in the discussion of GIMP Vs Photoshop but they don't know how powerful GIMP really is.
+You can do all the effects of you use GIMP Wisely.